ksornberger/ksornberger.github.com/_posts/2011-03-01-blogging-with-jekyll-and-github.markdown

 - [Jekyll Home](https://github.com/mojombo/jekyll) - Covers more features and configuration options for Jekyll.
 Make sure to look at the [usage page](http://wiki.github.com/mojombo/jekyll/usage) for a good overview of everything as well as a list of [Jekyll powered sites](https://github.com/mojombo/jekyll/wiki/sites), many of which provide their source code to get an idea of how to do things on your own site.

 - [GitHub Pages](http://pages.github.com/) - An explanation on how to setup your personal GitHub page as well as how to setup pages for your projects.

-- [YAML Front Matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) - Metadata for files that will be processed by Jekyll.

 - [Liquid Templating Language](http://www.liquidmarkup.org/) - The Ruby templating engine used by Jekyll.